 Hot Milk Cake – Simple Vanilla Flavored Plain Cake

 Pound cake is my favorite kind of cake that is free of any topping.
 I love the simple and clean flavors of the cake and when I bake it, I almost finish the whole thing myself.
 It is one of the few things that I fight with my boys to eat.
-This recipe looked very close to the pound cake that I have made except it had hot milk added to it.

 Hot Milk Cake on a green plat with the whole set in cooling rack

-Also, I noticed that my cake browned way too quickly on the top and hence I had to cover the top with foil and continue to bake.
+Also, I noticed that my cake browned way too quickly on the top, and hence I had to cover the top with foil and continue to bake.
 Other than this one tiny mishap this cake was a total hit at home and I ate more than half of it.

 This cake would be perfect for summer outdoor picnics as it does not have any frosting and yet is very soft and spongy.
-We can serve it with some fresh berries and a dollop of whipped cream to make it an elegant dessert.
+We can serve it with some fresh berries and a dollop of whipped cream frosting to make it an elegant dessert.

 Sliced Hot Milk Cake with rest in cooling rack